 There were some close calls, though.
 They advanced to the championship game with a 4-3 victory against Michigan, with Lee Saunders scoring the game-winner in overtime.

-Then Montgomery, the tournament's Most Outstanding Player, scored three times in the third period to bag the Black Bears their first NCAA championship.
+Then Montgomery, the tournament's Most Outstanding Player, scored three times in the third period to bag the Bears' first NCAA championship.